 Alongside the research, the team are also working on a programme of public engagement linked to our research and working in partnership with PCOS community advocates.

-Find out more about metabolic condition known as PolyCystic Ovary Syndrome (PCOS) and why lifelong healthcare is important for those with the condition.
+Find out more about PolyCystic Ovary Syndrome (PCOS) and why lifelong healthcare is important for those with this metabolic condition.

 Learn more about the specifics of the DAISy-PCOS research project.
 What are metabolic ‘biomarkers’ & why do we think they are important for women with PCOS?

-Interested in being a participant in DAISy-PCOS or future projects?
-Check if you are eligible to take part and what to expect if you get involved.
-No pressure!
+Interested in being a participant in DAISy-PCOS?
+Check if you are eligible to take part, where you can take part and what to expect if you get involved.

 “I took part in the study and it was such a lovely experience.
 All the team involved made me feel comfortable and gave me treatment plans and information which I wasn’t getting from my GP.
 The more people with PCOS that do this the better!”